apocalyptech/bl3-cli-saveedit/README.md

 ### Running from Github

-Alternatively, if you want to download or run the Github version of the app, clone the repository and then install `protobuf` (you can use `pip install -r requirements.txt` to do so, though a `pip install protobuf` will also work just fine.
+Alternatively, if you want to download or run the Github version of the app: clone the repository and then install `protobuf` (you can use `pip install -r requirements.txt` to do so, though a `pip install protobuf` will also work just fine).

 You can then run the scripts directly from the Github checkout, though you'll have to use a slightly different syntax.
 Here are the equivalents: